AliFani1382/newsportal-frontend/README.md

 ---

-Built as a practical full-stack portfolio project using **React, ASP.NET Core, .NET 9, Entity Framework Core, and SQL Server**. ain/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and Oxlint's TypeScript related rules in your project.
+Built as a practical full-stack portfolio project using **React, ASP.NET Core, .NET 9, Entity Framework Core, and SQL Server**.